JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 are more able and likely to pass whatever their local school districts request) which led to the McCleary Decision in the first place.

 ### (3) Excessive, spiraling school district administrator compensations should be prohibited.
 Once statewide salary schedules for all school district personnel are enacted, there should be no excessive compensations for district administrators.
-They shouldn't be a salary bidding contest pitting one district against another.
+There shouldn't be a salary bidding contest pitting one district against another.
 School district administrator compensations should be set by state legislation - similar to the compensation rules for state legislators themselves.
 Many of the existing 295 school district superintendents collect more compensation, from taxpayers, than the governor!
 See the following interactive chart that highlights the current problem.